finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 # **get_instrument**
 > Instrument get_instrument(identifier_type, identifier, effective_at=effective_at, as_at=as_at, instrument_property_keys=instrument_property_keys)

-[EARLY ACCESS] Get instrument definition
+[EARLY ACCESS] Get instrument

-Get an individual instrument by the one of its unique instrument identifiers.
-Optionally, it is possible to decorate each instrument with specified property data.
+Get the definition of a single instrument identified by a unique instrument identifier.

 ### Example